zhm/geobox/README.md

 Note: Starting the machine for the first time will take about 20-25 minutes since it builds ruby and node from source.

+# Hacking

+If you want to add your own stuff, you will want to take a look at [default.rb](https://github.com/zhm/geobox/blob/master/cookbooks/core/recipes/default.rb).
+It has most of the hackish code that installs and sets up the box.
+Improvements are welcome since I have no idea what I'm doing.

 # TODO

 * CartoDB